 Some of Pyle’s fans included artists in his day like Vincent Van Gogh.
 He also illustrated the books of Mark Twain, Robert Louis Stevenson, and Oliver Wendell Holmes, and had a great influence on illustrators who followed in later years, such as Norman Rockwell.

 Delaware Art Museum in Wilmington

-This is why the Delaware Art Museum’s Howard Pyle collection (https://delart.org/researchers/digital-archives/howard-pyle-manuscript-collection) is a valuable investment of time.
+The Delaware Art Museum’s Howard Pyle collection (https://delart.org/researchers/digital-archives/howard-pyle-manuscript-collection) is a valuable investment of time.
 It is located at 2301 Kentmere Parkway in Wilmington.
 The collection includes many of his best known works, including seven panels that the artist had exhibited within his own home at 907 Delaware Avenue, before they were installed at the Delaware Art Museum in 1923.

 According to the Delaware Art Museum website: